Analyse a company’s financials — without being an accountant

 High, consistent current ratio

-Current ratio measures a company’s ability to pay its short-term liabilities with its short-term assets.
+The current ratio or working capital ratio measures a company’s ability to pay its short-term obligations (i.e. those due within 1 year) with its current assets.
 The higher the ratio, the more capable the company is of fulfilling this.

-A current ratio less than 1 means that a company might have difficulty paying its short-term liabilities when they become due, which is not a sign of good financial health.
+A current ratio of less than 1 means that a company might have difficulty paying its short-term obligations when they become due, which is not a sign of good financial health.

-Debt/equity ratio compares a company’s total liabilities to its total shareholder equity.
+The debt/equity ratio is used to evaluate a company’s financial leverage by comparing its total liabilities to its total shareholder equity.
 The higher the ratio, the more aggressive a company is in financing its business operations using debt.

-Most people always put their guard up the moment debt is mentioned.
+Most people put their guard up the moment debt is mentioned.
 But in business, debt is fairly common.
-The only thing you must ensure is that the debt is manageable.
+What is key is whether a company’s debt is manageable.

-Debt can increase shareholders’ returns as the company uses it to finance bigger business operations to potentially generate more revenue and profit.
+Debt can increase shareholders’ returns as the company uses it to finance bigger business operations to potentially generate more revenue and profit in future.

 However, the increase in earnings must outweigh the cost of the debt’s interest payments.
 It can become risky if a company borrows too much debt and its business operations don’t go as planned and profits take a hit.
 This can sometimes lead to bankruptcy.

-Understandably, the lower the debt, the easier it can be managed and the less risk a company carries.
+Understandably, the lower the amount of debt, the easier it can be managed and the less risk a company carries.
 The higher the debt, the more risk a company has.

-In general, you would want to be a little wary if a company has a debt/equity ratio of more than 1.5 and you might want to ask some hard questions of a company with a ratio of 2 or above.
+In general, you should be a little wary if a company has a debt/equity ratio of more than 1.5 and you might want to ask some hard questions of a company with a ratio of 2 or above.

 You want to make comparisons:

-However, compare this with a company’s peers in the industry to get a clearer picture of what is acceptable or good.
+You can use this ratio to compare a company with its peers in the industry to get a clearer picture of what is acceptable or good.
 For example, capital-intensive industries tend to have higher ratios, while a service-base industry might have lower ratios.

 ROE measures how much profit a company generates with the money shareholders have invested.
 The higher the ratio, the better the company is at generating profit on its shareholders’ funds.